krzysztof-owczarek/kowczarek.github.io/content/kind_of_aliases_in_subshell.md

 ### Quick search and workflow execution

-Right now you can easily use any of the built-in workloads, as well as the ones you create yourself.
+Right now you can easily use any of the built-in workflows, as well as the ones you create yourself.

 You can open a quicksearch for workflows by using a keyboard shortcut (`shift+control+r` on mac) and find any workflow you need.

 <img width="994" alt="image" src="https://github.com/krzysztof-owczarek/kowczarek.github.io/assets/38732989/916fbce0-6c81-49cd-8baf-9b3550603f43">

-Workloads on the screenshot are default workloads available in the Warp Terminal.
+Workflows on the screenshot are default workflows available in the Warp Terminal.

 ### Important disclaimer